What is double glazing?

 What are casement windows?

 Casement windows are ideal for ventilation with the sash opening to 90 degrees, providing maximum airflow to a room.
 They have a hinge-joint on the side and open out like a door.
-Quality Truth hardware allows easy opening action and multipoint sash locks provide security and advanced sealing pressure on the compression gaskets for minimum air leakage.
+Quality Interlock hardware allows easy opening action and multipoint sash locks provide security and advanced sealing pressure on the compression gaskets for minimum air leakage.
 (Miglas Air Infiltration = 0.07).
 Folding window-winder handles allow a clean line for curtains and blinds.
 The quality construction, window hardware and seals also ensure excellent sealing against water.
 Casements can achieve a high level of performance in each climate zone for your project.
 Flyscreens are included as standard in all opening windows.
 Additionally, you can automate your casement windows.

 What are french doors?